 “It’s odd what a savage feeling I have to anything that seems afraid of me!
 Had I been born where laws are less strict and tastes less dainty, I should treat myself to a slow vivisection of those two, as an evening’s amusement,” Heathcliff.

 He is a merciless tyrant.
 He is unfair to all and has no care for right or wrong.
 He curses his beloved’s soul to never be at peace as long as he’s alive.
 He won’t get a doctor for his dying son, nor even check on the dying young man himself.

 Yet, we cannot detest Heathcliff.
 We know how he has been wronged.
-We’ve seen his passionate, obsessive love turn to an all consuming hate.
+We’ve seen his passionate, obsessive love turn to all-consuming hate.
 We may shudder at him.
 But we cannot hate him.
 We know he himself is a haunted, tormented soul and his existence is his greatest punishment.
 His death is the only thing that can bring peace to him, and to those cursed to live near him.
 Remarkably, as consolation for his wretched life, the author does not even give him peace in death.
 Instead, it is hinted he roams the wild with the ghost of Catherine, the woman who was his love, his life, the sun of his universe, and its greatest blight.

 And what does this Catherine think of him?
 She loves him passionately, yet knows: